nopnop2002/esp-idf-GPS-Repeater/README.md

 # GPS Server for u-center
 [u-center](https://www.u-blox.com/en/product/u-center) is a very powerful NMEA message analysis tool.
 You can use ESP32 as u-center's GPS Server.
-ESP32 acts as a Socket Server.
+ESP32 acts as a TCP Server.
 Build the firmware using TCP socket.

 Start u-center and connect to ESP32.